jrjfeath/Featherstone_Labs_Suite/README.md

 - Extract the geometry data and other various parameters from an optimization into two files for each input.
 - Creates two files comparing the mass weighted co-ordinate data for all inputs in the directory.

+### Temperature analysis:

+- Analyze thermochemical data in a directory at different temperatures.
+- Vibrational and pressure factors are to specify if these factors were changed for your calculation.
+- Output is a csv file containing the entropy, electronic energy, enthalpy, and free energy, at each temperature incremenet.

 ## Preferences

 - These are where your default parameters are stored.
 The file storing these parameters can be found in your appdata folder on windows or your home directory in linux.